jjvanzon/Circular-Language-Spec/spec/execution-flow/conditional-execution.md

 Nothing is filled in yet as the __Select__ or __Else__, and there are no __Cases__ defined, but a *class* for a __Case__ *is* defined.

-There is another, separate definition of the __Select Case__ command for comparison of exact values, that is the same as the other __Select Case__ command definition, except that it does not have an __Else__ clause in it.
+There is another, separate definition of the __Select Case__ command for comparison of exact values, that is the same as the other __Select Case__ command definition, except that it might not have an __Else__ clause in it.

 ### Select Case (split formula)